 What Are the Causes of a Sick Cat?

 Yep, just like humans, cats can get cases of flu or colds too.
 They can feel sick and experience symptoms like a runny nose, sore throat, tired eyes, and feel slow.
 This is usually a short-lasting sickness and goes away in a few days, but if your cat is old, keep a closer eye to see how they recover.

-On the topic of old age, senior cats might be exhibiting signs that they are reaching their time.
-It is important to recognize a cat dying or just sick, but old cats will usually try to avoid their humans and hide.
-When you notice changing behaviors in an elderly cat, you should talk to a vet to see if they think that your cat might be close to passing.
+On the topic of old age, senior cats may exhibit signs that they are reaching their time.
+It is important to recognize whether a cat is dying or just sick.
+Old cats will usually try to avoid their humans and hide.
+When you notice changing behaviors in an elderly cat, you should talk to a vet to see if they think your cat might be close to passing.